 - Challenge #2.
 It is difficult to know where to start, particularly if you’ve never created a competency model before.

 - Challenge #3.
 Even after you’ve identified competencies, you may struggle to link your model to talent-management processes such as performance management and succession planning.
 One study found that, in 2016, companies allocated only 4% of their talent-management budgets to competency management, a drop of 5 percentage points from 2014.

 Despite the challenges of developing and working with these models, the benefits abound.
 Competency models help organizations understand workforce capability and identify opportunities for learning and development; they also help employees understand their own capabilities and recognize opportunities for improvement.
 Finally, the development of competency models is positively linked to overall organizational success.
 One study found that 89% of organizations defined as “best in class” (those with a wealth of top performers and a strong succession plan) had well-defined core competencies for all job roles, whereas only 48% of other companies had clearly defined core competencies.

 The benefits of working with competency models far outweigh the initial challenges, which can be overcome with a mix of resources and support.
-Here are some ways to ensure you reap the benefits of a robust model that fully aligns with your employee-development and organizational goals:
+Here are some ways to ensure you reap the rewards of your investment in a robust competency model that fully aligns with your employee-development and organizational goals:

 Developing your framework will involve research and information gathering to help you understand the key knowledge, skills, and abilities (KSAs) required for each job within your organization, as well as the behaviors that define the ideal performance of those jobs.

 2. Link competency models to employee development.
 Whether you already use competency models or you plan to work with a learning and development partner to craft them, these models can serve as roadmaps for identifying opportunities for employee development at every stage of your employees’ careers, such as opportunities to help individual contributors and managers improve their leadership and communication skills.